 Another common variation of this offence is Resisting Arrest or, if the obstruction included an assault, Assaulting a Peace Officer.

-An investigation of an alleged obstructing a peace officer charge in Edmonton is typically initiated by the peace officer alleged to have been obstructed.
+An investigation of an alleged obstructing a peace officer charge in Victoria is typically initiated by the peace officer alleged to have been obstructed.
 Because peace officers and public officers are often vested with powers authorizing arrest, a charge can flow directly from the alleged obstruction and may rely solely on the statement of the officer.

-Obstruction involves an interference with an officer performing a lawful duty, therefore police typically take such matters seriously and will investigate the incident fully.
+Obstruction involves interference with an officer performing a lawful duty, therefore police typically take such matters seriously and will investigate the incident fully.
 This may include interviewing all witnesses, reviewing any video surveillance, seizing any evidence involved, photographing the scene, and obtaining medical records, if relevant.